PsionicAlch/byteforge/README.md

 }
 ```

-The Tuple enforces a fixed length, but the values inside are still mutable.
+The `Tuple` enforces a fixed length, but the values inside are still mutable.
 If you want total immutability, you’ll have to enforce that yourself (Go can’t save you here).

-The SyncTuple is the thread-safe version of Tuple.
+The `SyncTuple` is the thread-safe version of `Tuple`.
 It wraps everything with a mutex, so you can safely `Get` and `Set` from multiple goroutines without worrying about races.

 ```go
 import "github.com/PsionicAlch/byteforge/datastructs/tuple"